Digital Analysis of Vaults in English Medieval Architecture

 This book presents a ground-breaking new approach for analysing medieval vaulting using advanced digital technologies.
-Focusing on the intricately patterned rib vaulting of 13th and 14th century England, the authors re-examine a series of key sites within the history of Romanesque and Gothic Architecture, using extensive digital surveys to examine the geometries of the vaults and provide new insights into the design and construction practices of medieval masons.
-From the simple surfaces of 11th-century groin vaults to the gravity-defying pendant vaults of the 16th century, they explore a wide range of questions including: How were medieval vaults conceived and constructed?
+Focusing on the intricately patterned rib vaulting of thirteenth and fourteenth century England, the authors re-examine a series of key sites within the history of Romanesque and Gothic Architecture, using extensive digital surveys to examine the geometries of the vaults and provide new insights into the design and construction practices of medieval masons.
+From the simple surfaces of eleventh-century groin vaults to the gravity-defying pendant vaults of the sixteenth century, they explore a wide range of questions including: How were medieval vaults conceived and constructed?
 How were ideas transferred between sites?
 What factors led to innovations?
 How can digital methods be used to enhance our understanding of medieval architectural design?

 Chapter 1: Groins and ribs

 "This work eloquently brings out the interplay between technical innovation and artistic ingenuity in the architecture of medieval English vaults.
 In particular, the book breaks new ground on how digital surveying techniques and three dimensional computer modelling can uncover new approaches to the study of architectural history."